-The erl program starts the Erlang runtime system.
-The exact details (e.g. whether erl is a script or a program and which other programs it calls) are system-dependent.
+The erl program starts an Erlang runtime system.
+The exact details (for example, whether erl is a script or a program and which other programs it calls) are system-dependent.

-Windows 95/98/2000/NT users will probably want to use the werl program instead, which run in its own window with scrollbars and supports command-line editing.
+Windows users probably wants to use the werl program instead, which runs in its own window with scrollbars and supports command-line editing.
 The erl program on Windows provides no line editing in its shell, and on Windows 95 there is no way to scroll back to text which has scrolled off the screen.
 The erl program must be used, however, in pipelines or if you want to redirect standard input or output.